96% Trucking Factoring Company Advance Rates

 Yet, even with such a large slice of the freight market, there is a great need for new drivers and companies.
 Business Insider reports that the U.S. will need an additional 175,000 truck drivers in the next five years to keep up with demand.
 But why work for someone else?
 It is a great time to start a trucking business.
 Even if you are undercapitalized, Bankers Factoring stands ready to factor your freight bills and invoices.
 As your accounts receivable begin to grow, start factoring your invoices immediately.

-For those who are considering starting a trucking company, now is the time to begin planning.
+For those considering starting a trucking company, now is the time to begin planning.
 There is much to learn and consider when starting the steps to entrepreneurship in the trucking industry.
-New bosses will need to understand everything from start-up trucking factoring to searching load boards and quoting per-mile rates to every phase of legal compliance.
+New bosses need to understand everything from start-up trucking factoring to searching load boards and quoting per-mile rates to every phase of legal compliance.

-We designed this how-to guide as a start-up trucking company checklist to help you start a successful business in the trucking industry and how you can fund it with a trucking factoring serve, thoroughly preparing you for decades of success.
+We designed this how-to guide as a start-up trucking company checklist to help you start a successful business in the trucking industry and how you can fund it with a trucking factoring service, thoroughly preparing you for decades of success.

-Create a Business Plan
+Create a Trucking Company Business Plan

-The U.S. Small Business Association offers an online business plan tool that is a good place to start, but these types of documents can also begin with a simple pad of paper and a pen.
+The U.S. Small Business Association offers an online business plan tool that is a good place to start, but these documents can also begin with a simple pad of paper and a pen.
 The first step to creating a business plan is to describe what you are envisioning for your business.
-Take time to fully describe the kind of company you wish to run.
+Take time to describe fully the kind of company you wish to run.
 Experts encourage start-ups to begin small but allow for growth.

 Next, the business plan requires an in-depth market analysis.
-When starting a trucking company, this first involves a decision regarding the business’ niche.
+When starting a trucking company, this first involves a decision regarding the business niche.
 Seasoned trucking bosses encourage new entrepreneurs to specialize because it will be easier to compete in the marketplace filled with large trucking companies.

 Whether the business focuses on dry vans, reefers, or flatbeds, check out the competition: research other courier firms, for-hire carriers, or those who haul refrigerated goods.
 Talk to brokers and shippers.
 Look at their accident reports and see the feedback on drivers from customers.
 This work will help set a new start-up apart.